arp242/zli/flag.markdown

 - It stops parsing flags at the first non-flag argument:

       prog -v test     Works as expected
       prog test -v     Stops parsing at "test" and "-v" is added to flag.Args()

   I don't really like that.
-If I write "foo bar" then I want to be able to quickly add "-v" as "foo bar -v" without having to edit the commandline to put it as "foo -v bar".
+If I write `foo bar` then I want to be able to quickly add `-v` as `foo bar -v` without having to edit the commandline to put it as `foo -v bar`.

-  You can still use "--" if you want to stop flag parsing: "foo -- bar -v".
+  You can still use `--` if you want to stop flag parsing: `foo -- bar -v`.

 - Awkward to see if a flag wasn't given at all vs. whether someone passed an empty string.
 This is useful sometimes.